Arpita-deb/Manufacturing-Downtime-Data-Analysis/README.md

 3. Associated data visualizations
 4. A project report which contained detailed analysis results

-A Medium article is also available [here](https://medium.com/@arpita_deb/manufacturing-downtime-54c409ad24f7).
+To get a quick overview of the project, take a look at this [report](https://drive.google.com/file/d/1KtRk5MGXLVIaETjHC83Kek6H_dEK4bRX/view?usp=sharing).
+A detailed Medium article is also available [here](https://medium.com/@arpita_deb/manufacturing-downtime-54c409ad24f7).

 *********************************************************************************